 Catholic, Benedictine tradition

 At Saint Vincent we are proud of the Catholic, Benedictine tradition that has shaped life on this campus for more than 170 years.
 In keeping with the Benedictine tradition of hospitality, Saint Vincent welcomes students of all faiths or of no faith.
-Our campus includes places for prayer, as it is an important part of life for many of our administrators, faculty members, and students—no matter what their faith traditions—and our campus offers many spaces for prayer, including a historic Basilica, a student Chapel, and a nondemoninational prayer room.
+Prayer is an important part of life for many of our administrators, faculty members, and students—no matter what their faith traditions—and our campus offers many spaces for prayer, including a historic Basilica and a student chapel.

 Expand your horizons

 College is an investment in the future.
 Students find the Saint Vincent experience provides returns in countless ways, not only as they make their way down a career path, but more importantly, as they make their way through life.
 Ninety-eight percent of 2016 SVC graduates responding to a survey were employed in their fields or attending graduate school.
 And while the “sticker price” is higher than a state university, Saint Vincent provides distinct advantages that make a difference in what a student gets out of these four years.

 Saint Vincent strives to expand the horizons of its students.
-We want them to succeed in the workplace and make a good living.
+Saint Vincent wants them to succeed in the workplace and make a good living.
 We also want them to see that their life is a gift for others and that they can make a difference in the world.